SumeghaGodara/snakemake/Atmosphere_Cloud.md

 ![](/img/atmosphere/login7.png)

 - Basic options
-	+ Instance Name: e.x., "Smake Tutorial" or you can leave it default which is the image name.
+	+ Instance Name: e.x., "Smake-Tutorial" or you can leave it default which is the image name.

 	+	Base Image Version: "1.0"